AresMUSH/aresmush/plugins/fs3combat/help/en/damage.md

 toc: FS3 Skills and Combat
 summary: Damage and healing in combat.
 aliases:
-- medicine
-- hospitals
-- damage
-- wounds
-- firstaid
+- treat
 - heal
-- treat
-- revive
-- reviving
-- rally
 - healing
 - combat_damage
 ---
-#Healing and Damage

-## Damage
+# Damage

+The damage commands are part of the FS3Combat system.

+> Learn how the combat system works in the [Combat Tutorial](/help/fs3combat_tutorial).

 `damage` - Views your damage.
 `damage <name>` - Views someone else's damage.

-The healing progress bar on the damage display shows how close you are to reducing the wound by one level.
+> **Note:** The healing progress bar on the damage display just shows how close you are to reducing the wound by one level.
+It may take several levels before you're fully healed.

 ## Treating

-For first aid/treatment immediately after an injury, medics can use the treat command.
-Each treatment affects only a single wound.
-Requires Medicine.
+> **Note:** Treating only works soon after an injury, and only affects a single wound.
+Inside combat, you use `combat/treat <name>` instead.

-`combat/treat <name>` - In combat, treats someone's wounds with immediate first aid.
 `treat <name>` - Treats someone's wounds with immediate first aid.

-## Reviving
-`combat/rally <name>` - Rally a knocked out person (without first aid).
-`combat/hero` - Spends a luck point to un-KO yourself and receive a very small amount of healing, making that wound un-healable by others.
-This doesn't erase the damage, it just lets you soldier on in spite of it.

-## Mundane Healing
+## Healing

-For more longer-term healing, doctors can use the heal command.
+> **Note:** Healing is more of ongoing care, like a nurse or doctor might give.
 You will continue healing someone until they are well.
-Requires Medicine.

 `heal/start <name>` - Takes someone as a patient.
 `heal/stop <name>` - Removes a patient.